-Office of Minority Student Affairs
+Office of Minority Affairs

-The Office of Minority Student Affairs offers a wide variety of culturally supportive programs and services designed to enhance the personal and intellectual development of the minority student at Shawnee State University.
-Included are student peer counseling, leadership training, and community service activities.
+The Office of Minority Affairs offers a wide variety of culturally supportive services and programs designed to enhance the personal and intellectual development of the minority student at Shawnee State University.
+Included are peer tutoring and mentoring programs, leadership training, and community service and social activities.

+Information about scholarships, minority employment, educational opportunities, and more is available by contacting the coordinator.
 The office is located on the first floor of the Commons Building.
 The phone number is (614) 355-2282.